 Word Wall

-Put Environmental Print on your word wall.
+Put Environmental Print on your word or name wall.
 It is even more meaningful if you have the students bring in their own examples to put up on the wall themselves.
+Here’s a printable note you can send home to parents to collect environmental print.

 I Spy